kavinvkannan/magicbox/README.md

 Firebase Storage was considered as the cloud storage for this project.
 The reason for this choice are as follows,
  1. Firebase cli is a great tool that makes project hosting, storage, and admin easier.
- 2. Firbase console is simple and elegant for administration and vnavigation.
+ 2. Firbase console is simple and elegant for administration.
  3. A default bucket storage is free.
  4. Good for smaller applications.